In this post, I’m going to share 50 practical tips on how you can improve your mixes.

 The most important thing is that you know your gear inside and out.

-Or anything else that covers your ears, for that matter.
+Don’t wear anything that covers your ears, for that matter.

-But wearing something over your ears blocks out a lot of high-frequencies and is horrible for mixing and mastering.
+Wearing something over your ears blocks out a lot of high-frequencies and can impact the mixing and mastering stages.

 21. Be Creative